 Current data indicates that trust in government has been falling.
-After reaching an all-time high in the 1960s, public trust in the US government has been on a perpetual decline—and was at 24% in 2021 (figure 1).2
+After reaching an all-time high in the 1960s, public trust in the US government has been on a perpetual decline—and was at 24 per cent in 2021 (figure 1).2

-With this conceptualization, Deloitte surveyed about 4,000 Americans to assess their trust in US federal government agencies by looking at two elements—perceived competence and intent (see sidebar for details of our methodology).
+With this conceptualisation, Deloitte surveyed about 4,000 Americans to assess their trust in US federal government agencies by looking at two elements—perceived competence and intent (see sidebar for details of our methodology).

 Among those people surveyed, the US federal government was found to have the lowest trust among any entity in any sector—including state and local governments and commercial entities.3 This statistic can be problematic at any time, let alone during a time of public health crises.
-When the federal government embarks on significant government-sponsored activities such as national vaccination drives, stimulus programs, and digital transformations of unprecedented scale, it relies on public support (trust in government) to act as a multiplier, generating additional engagement in government programs and incentivizing collaboration by private companies.
+When the federal government embarks on significant government-sponsored activities such as national vaccination drives, stimulus programmes and digital transformations of unprecedented scale, it relies on public support (trust in government) to act as a multiplier, generating additional engagement in government programmes and incentivising collaboration by private companies.

 President Biden recently incorporated trust into his FY22 budget plan, indicating rebuilding trust to be one of the administration’s top priorities.
-The budget includes citizen trust-building initiatives such as increasing transparency, improving program integrity of government funds, and approaching government program design and delivery with an equity lens.
+The budget includes citizen trust-building initiatives such as increasing transparency, improving programme integrity of government funds and approaching government programme design and delivery with an equity lens.
 Also, the post–COVID-19 work policy announced by the federal government includes plans to improve trust indirectly by improving federal employees’ work conditions.
-The work policy aims to implement remote work, flexible work schedules, and manager training on equitable performance management for hybrid teams in an effort to provide better working conditions to federal employees.4
+The work policy aims to implement remote work, flexible work schedules and manager training on equitable performance management for hybrid teams in an effort to provide better working conditions to federal employees.4

-Much of the literature on building trust in government focuses on improving the citizen experience by examining transparency initiatives, citizen engagement, and data privacy practices.
+Much of the literature on building trust in government focusses on improving the citizen experience by examining transparency initiatives, citizen engagement and data privacy practices.
 But little attention has been paid to the role public sector employees might play in improving public trust.

-This article explores how improving among government employees attitudes toward engagement with their work (from this point on referred to as “engagement”) might indirectly increase public trust in government.
+This article explores how improving trust among government employees' attitudes toward engagement with their work (from this point on referred to as “engagement”) might indirectly increase public trust in government.